patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/data-list/data-list.md

 * **[Flex](/layouts/flex/react):** Enables more customization control over the alignment and spacing options provided in the other layouts.

 ## Compact and default data lists
-PatterFly supports two main types of data lists:
+PatterFly supports 2 main types of data lists:

 1. **[Compact data list](#compact-spacing):** Use when you want to show as much data per page as possible.
 2. **[Default data list](#default-spacing):** Use when you don’t have to minimize paging.